daytonaio/content/guides/20240903_guide_setting_up_daytona_aws_provider.md

   You will be prompted to choose a provider.
 Select aws-provider from the list

-  #### Step 2.4.2: Create a New Target

-  After selecting the aws-provider, choose to create a new Target:

-  #### Step 2.4.3 :Create a New Target
+  #### Step 2.4.2 :Create a New Target

   After selecting the aws-provider, choose to create a new Target and enter the unique and descriptive name for your AWS Target.(eg. aws-target)

-  #### Step 2.4.4: Configure AWS target options
+  #### Step 2.4.3: Configure AWS target options

   You will be prompted to enter several configuration options specific to AWS.
 Daytona AWS Provider offers a range of target options that can be customized according to your requirements.
 Here’s a detailed overview:

   - **Access Key Id**: